Icelandic phonology: Aspiration and length contrasts (medial and final)

-This makes for an ammusing coincidence as Icelandic nótt, dóttir cognates with German Nacht, Tochter (although this easily breaks: hoppa-hoppe(l)n, kroppur-Kropf, sveppur-Schwamm, dökkur-dunkel).
+This makes for an amusing coincidence as Icelandic nótt, dóttir cognates with German Nacht, Tochter (although this easily breaks: hoppa-hoppe(l)n, kroppur-Kropf, sveppur-Schwamm, dökkur-dunkel).
 This is because in old Norse, inherited sequences of *h + *p, t, k merged with geminates (and lengthened the preceding vowel).

 Following vowels there is a complex alternation among consonant length, vowel length and aspiration.
 The following table shows the alternations in medial and final position (Ladefoged & Maddieson 1996):